<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<title> Canadian Musician Showcase</title>
+<title>Canadian Musician Showcase</title>

-<atom:link href="http://canadianmusician.com/showcase/index.php/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="/showcase/index.php/feed/" rel="self" type="application/rss+xml" />

 <link>http://canadianmusician.com/showcase</link>